FundedNext review: The best value alternative to FTMO, with a real regulatory context to understand

 Profit splits and scaling

+Stellar Challenge standard: 80 percent profit split from your first funded payout.
 On the Stellar Challenge, the profit split scales from 80 percent to 90 percent after consistent performance and to 95 percent after meeting further scaling milestones.
-The milestones typically involve delivering consistent profit across multiple reward cycles, maintaining low drawdown, and not breaching daily or maximum loss limits.
-The exact thresholds vary by account size.

-In practical terms, the 95 percent split is available to traders who have demonstrated durable profitability over six months or more, not to every new account.
-This is reasonable.
-It rewards consistency rather than giving away the highest split to traders who may subsequently blow up.
+In practical terms, the 95 percent split is available to traders who have demonstrated durable profitability over six months or more.
+A USD 100,000 account can grow to USD 300,000+ through consistent performance across multiple evaluation cycles.

 Trading platforms

 FundedNext explicitly permits algorithmic trading and expert advisors, with the standard proviso that the firm can review EA performance if it looks suspiciously like gaming the rule set.
-For most algo traders, this is not a concern.

 Payout process and reliability

 FundedNext's reward cycle on the Stellar Challenge is bi-weekly by default, with monthly cycles available on other models.
 Once a payout request is approved, funds typically land within 1 to 3 business days via bank wire, or within hours via crypto (USDT, USDC).
-Australian bank wires from UAE take the standard international correspondent banking time, which is usually 2 to 3 business days but can stretch to 5 days during busy periods.

 Aggregate payout track record is positive.
 FundedNext publishes payout statistics and the firm's reported total distributions to traders sit in the hundreds of millions of US dollars cumulatively.
 This is a meaningful data point, though not yet at FTMO's verified USD 240 million public ledger with a decade of history behind it.
-The key question for any prop firm is not "have they paid out so far" but "will they still pay out in three years if conditions change".
-For FTMO, the evidence strongly suggests yes.
-For FundedNext, the evidence suggests yes so far, with less track record than FTMO.

 UAE regulation explained